dalexiou48/cav_pr_dataset/README.md

-# Certh Autonomous Vehicle Dataset for Place Recognition
+# CAV-PR: An Autonomous Vehicle-captured Dataset in CERTH infrastructures for Place Recognition
 An Autonomous Vehicle-captured Dataset in CERTH infrastructures for Place Recognition